deficollective/defiscan/src/content/protocols/curve-finance/ethereum.md

 ## Upgradeability

-The _Curve DAO_ can mint arbitrarily `crvUSD` tokens and manages the `scrvUSD` vault.
-It can assign the funds to different strategies.
+The _Curve DAO_ can mint arbitrarily `crvUSD` tokens and manages the `scrvUSD` vault by assigning the funds to different strategies.
 Assigning funds to a malicious strategy could lead to the _loss of user funds_.

 Governance contracts are upgradeable and its permissions can also be delegated to other entities.
 Upgrading the contracts could also lead to the _loss of user funds_ by granting access to critical functions to malicious actors.

 The _Curve DAO_ manages all upgrades, primarily through the `OwnershipAgentProxy`, which executes successful governance votes.

 The _Curve DAO_ controls key parameters, such as interest rate policies in `crvUSD` and lending markets, and can change fee settings and liquidity concentration in DEX pools, which only impact future performances.
+The implementation contracts of the DEX's pools can be updated for future pools only, which does not impact users' funds nor unclaimed yield.

 The [EmergencyDAO](#security-council), a multisig, can stop gauges (`CRV` emission), fee distributors, or pegkeepers, in case of emergency.
 Stopping gauges will only affect future performances and `CRV` emission in the specific gauge.
 Furthermore, the [EmergencyDAO](#security-council) meets the security council requirements.

-The implementation contracts of the DEX's pools can be updated for future pools only, which does not impact users' funds nor unclaimed yield.

 > Upgradeability score: High